apache/tomcat/modules/manager2/manager2-design.md

-- `HomeServlet` gates the SPA entry point (`/`) and the SPA deep-link routes (`/apps`, `/hosts`, `/configuration`, `/users`, `/monitoring`, `/diagnostics`, `/logs`, `/access-log`, `/apps/*`): it forwards unauthenticated visitors to the login page and authenticated users to the shell, preserving the requested URL so deep links survive a reload.
+- `HomeServlet` gates the SPA entry point (`/`) and the SPA deep-link routes (`/apps`, `/hosts`, `/configuration`, `/users`, `/monitoring`, `/diagnostics`, `/logs`, `/access-log`, `/apps/*`): it forwards unauthenticated visitors to the login page and authenticated users get the shell rendered from `index.html` as a template, preserving the requested URL so deep links survive a reload.
+The template rendering (rather than a plain forward to the static file) injects a `<base>` element (the `<!-- MANAGER2_BASE -->` placeholder, see `Html`): a *multi-segment* deep link such as `/apps/localhost/myapp` would otherwise make the browser resolve the shell's relative asset URLs (`js/main.js`, `css/manager2.css`) against the deep path (`/apps/localhost/js/main.js`), which the server answers with the shell HTML and the browser then refuses as a script.
 - The context root *without* a trailing slash (e.g. `/manager2`) is redirected (302) to the trailing-slash form by `HomeServlet`.
 Without the redirect the browser would resolve the page's relative URLs (`css/*`,